 Make or break time for national netball

-The annual national netball club tournament, the flagship evaluation processes of our netball talents, is set for opening soon.
+The annual national netball club tournament, the flagship evaluation process for our netball talent, is set to begin soon.

-Expected would be the regular participating teams, which again, will number in excess of thirty.
+Expected would be the regular participating teams, which again will number in excess of 30.

-For many years, there have been numerous groans and murmuring, as persons who are close to netball, or even the casual followers of sport, who have all been concerned with netball’s steady demise.
+For many years, there have been numerous groans and murmuring, as persons who are close to netball, or even the casual followers of sport who have all been concerned about netball’s steady demise.

 Unfortunately, these concerns have had more than its fair share of ventilation, but little action has been employed to stem the tide of decadence.

 So, year after year, the national tournament is held, and this is the best yard stick in terms of development.